cunilog/cunilog/readme.md

 Until this task is completed, use at your own risk!

+While the module is being tested, interfaces might also still change as long as ideal versions haven't been worked out yet.

 ## Characteristics

 Although at the moment most of its features either haven't been completed or